 Discover the best of Queensland with a journey along the state's main road: the Bruce Highway.
 Begin your journey at capital city Brisbane, and head north through beautiful coastal towns, fabulous island beaches, unique hinterland and rainforests.
 See incredible sights like the Great Barrier Reef, the Whitsundays and the Fraser Coast on this once-in-a-lifetime road trip.

 Find your rental car with VroomVroomVroom.
 We compare car rental in locations across Queensland, including Brisbane.
 You can pick up your car from a city location, or from Brisbane Airport.
 Alternatively you might like to start your journey further down the coast and pick up a vehicle at the Gold Coast.

-Spend the day exploring Brisbane
+Day One - Spend the day exploring Brisbane